2pisoftware/testrunner/README.txt

 - the configuration values are set into local and global environment variables,
 - the IIS web server is restarted so it picks up the changes.

 setenvironment.bat steveDev - will load configuration values from $testRunnerPath/environment.steveDev.csv into environment variables setenvironment.bat c:\environments\environment.steveDev.csv  will load configuration values from c:\environments\environment.steveDev.csv into environment variables

+!!
+WARNING on linux run as
+source setenvironment.sh  <environment>